Contact

 - Trojan War in Ancient Literature (term 1)

-I was nominated for the Inspiring and Innovative Teaching Award, Outstanding Research Supervision Award, and Outstanding Personal Tutoring Award in 2021, 2022, 2023, and 2024, and was shortlisted for the same award in 2022 (for more information, see here).
+I was nominated for the Inspiring and Innovative Teaching Award, Outstanding Research Supervision Award, Empowering Student Academic Voices Award, and Outstanding Personal Tutoring Award in 2021, 2022, 2023, 2024, and 2025 and was shortlisted in 2022 (for more information, see here).

 I am currently supervising a PhD student, Laura Rogari, with Prof. Simona Inserra (Università degli Studi di Catania).
 Laura's project is devoted to the digitisation and study of the manuscript fragments found in Gubbio, Italy.